Song critical of Polish leader disappears from hit chart

 The song doesn't mention Kaczynski's name, but it speaks of limousines, bodyguards and a visit by one person alone to a closed cemetery.

-“You alone can soothe the pain, everyone else slid into poverty,” the song says.
+“You alone can soothe your pain, everyone else goes down the drain," the song says.

 The song was voted the No. 1 song of the week on Friday by listeners.
 But the next day it disappeared from the website.
 Station director Tomasz Kowalczewski said it was removed because of irregularities in voting.